little-scale/a26f-neo/README.md

 - CC20 on MIDI channel 10 will set the drum sample playback rate to 1x, 2x or 4x

-Tested on PAL50 hardware (Atari 2600 Jr).
-ROM image supplied for NTSC as well, untested on hardware but appears to be running fine under emulation (Stella).

-Current public release: **v0.1**

 A26F NEO is an experimental hardware project.

 ======================================================================